JovicicLazar/particles/README.md

 ```make
 ./particles
 ```
-NOTE you may need to add permissions to ./particles
+NOTE you may need to add executable permissions to ./particles